Did LGBTQ rights campaigns in Qatar help or hinder? – DW – 12/30/2022

 Making things worse?

 Local members of the LGBTQ community are only too well aware of all this.
-So while there may be gay bars in Tunis or private parties in Dubai but they are never advertised as such and always attended with caution.
+So while there may be gay bars in Tunis or private parties in Dubai, they are never advertised as such and always attended with caution.

 'Hangover' from Western activism